 This page signposts you to key learning resources, tools and guidance that will help you define what is meant by ’culture’ and to see how it impacts a person’s values, beliefs, behaviours and decision making about their health.
 The resources will help you develop your culturally competent person-centred practice, and your role in addressing health inequalities and improving patient safety.
 You will learn about transforming relationships with patients, colleagues, the public and different communities by demonstrating dignity and respect.

 This programme explores how culturally competent communication is essential to improving the use of medicines, patient safety and the health and wellbeing of people we interact with.
-People with lived experience of prejudice, discrimination, and inequality provide their tips on culturally appropriate language to reduce the risk of causing offense and promote a sense of belonging, inclusion, dignity and respect.
+People with lived experience of prejudice, discrimination, and inequality provide their tips on culturally appropriate language to reduce the risk of causing offence and promote a sense of belonging, inclusion, dignity and respect.

 4h:00m (for events this includes pre and post event learning)